Dharmendra-Purini-1230/Dharmendra-Purini-1230/README.md

 I completed a **Python Full Stack Development Internship at ExcelR**, where I gained hands-on experience building dynamic web applications using Django and web technologies.

-I am currently looking for **entry-level opportunities in Software Development / QA / Automation Testing** where I can apply my skills and grow in the IT industry.

 ---